RasPat1/drnkmxr/README.md

 Testing
 -------
-Testing and quality info is at codeclimate.com run guard for testing
+Testing and quality info is at codeclimate.com
+Run guard for testing
+If ENV['CODECLIMATE_REPO_TOKEN'] is set it will automatically upload to code climate

 Database
 --------
 Postgres 9.4.4 on production
 Sqlite on Development